tanyagupta/codeblogs/githubHowTos/howto.md

    - Now add the upstream path
     `git remote add upstream git@github.com:TheUserName/the-remote-file.git`

-   (if you are adding it for the first time OR substitute `add` with`set-url` if you have already set it and want to change it.
-If you to `add` and the remote has already been added you will get an error
+Note that you should only use add if you are setting it for the first time.
+If the upstream has already been set and you are changing it, do not use add as it will give you an error.
+In this situation, substitute `add` with`set-url`, the rest of the command is the same.

-You should see something similar to the following.
+Now you should see something similar to the following when you `git remote -v`

 ```
    origin	git@github.com:tanyagupta/codeblogs.git (fetch)